qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

   All the vector layers to import into the GeoPackage database

 ``Overwrite existing GeoPackage`` [boolean]
-  Check this option replace an existing database with the new file
+  Replaces an existing database with a new one

   Default: *False*